fblettner/fblettner.github.io/_liberty/technical/installation.md

 sudo rm /usr/local/bin/docker-compose
 ```

-## Post installation tasks
+## Post installation Tasks

-If you want to set a custom directory for docker and if you are running behin a proxy, the docker service must be modified
+If you want to set a custom directory for docker and if you are running behind a proxy, the docker service must be modified

 Edit the service: /lib/systemd/system/docker.service
 ```bash